Explore Research Innovation at UCLA Health

 Learn more about community engagement at UCLA →

-Our researchers translate breakthroughs into life-saving innovations in patient care, starting with UCLA's advanced system of primary-care and specialty-care offices comprised of Ronald Reagan UCLA Medical Center, UCLA Medical Center, Santa Monica, Resnick Neuropsychiatric Hospital at UCLA, UCLA Mattel Children's Hospital, and the UCLA Medical Group.
+Our researchers translate breakthroughs into life-saving innovations in patient care, starting with UCLA's advanced system of primary-care and specialty-care offices comprised of Ronald Reagan UCLA Medical Center, UCLA Health - Santa Monica Medical Center, Resnick Neuropsychiatric Hospital at UCLA, UCLA Mattel Children's Hospital, and the UCLA Medical Group.

 DGSOM research engenders life-saving interventions across a diverse array of health concerns, including HIV/AIDS, antibiotic resistance, genetic disorders, heart disease, and cancer.